giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

             ]
 ```

 A `run` method must also be implemented.
-This is the method that will be called when the plugin is invoked, a it must return a `TreeGrid` structure, which Volatility will then take care of pretty printing.
+This is the method that will be called when the plugin is invoked, it must return a `TreeGrid` structure, which Volatility will then take care of pretty printing.
 The `TreeGrid` structure, however, if generally populated by a `_generator` method, which is then where the work really takes place.
 Here's the `run` method for my class.

 ```python
 def run(self):
     return renderers.TreeGrid([("Content", str)], self._generator())
 ```

 Moving on, the first task to accomplish is to find the right process to work on.
 This is done though the `pslist` plugin, and I feel this is one of those situations where Volatility documentation could use some love.
 The `pslist` plugin implements the `PsList` class, which returns a `TreeGrid` as a result of its `run` method, like all plugins have to.
 However the pretty text representation isn't what you want when processing `pslist` output.
 Instead, you want a iterable object containing `EPROCESS` objects (Volatility internal representation of a process).
 This can be achieved with a `list_processes` function defined in `PsList` which is not documented anywhere.
-In order to understand how the function worked, and what to pass to it as arguments, I had to dig through the implementation of other plugins to find.
+In order to understand how the function worked, and what to pass to it as arguments, I had to dig through the implementation of other plugins to find useful references.
 In any event, the function takes `self.context` (not sure what this is), the memory translation layer, the symbols, and a filter function callback as arguments.
 After some digging, I found out that the filter function is basically meant to return `True` when something is passed to it that we want to exclude.
 In other implementation this is used, for example, to exclude PIDs from processing.
 In our case we don't want to do any filtering so the function always returns `False`.
 After that, each `EPROCESS` is checked to see if the `ImageFileName` (aka the name of the file on disk the process was started from) matches "notepad.exe".
 If so, the `EPROCESS` object is returned.
-Some casting is needed to convert the `ImageFileName` attribute to native python strings.
+Some casting is needed to convert the `ImageFileName` attribute to native Python strings.

 ```python
 def filter_func(self, x):